Courses and Walks

 Learn to cook deliciously easy curries that will make your friends think that you have spent hours in the kitchen.
 This hands on class will give you many tips and ideas for a whole range of different dishes as you will learn how to make some of the basic curry sauces used in Indian cooking and how to cook spices to bring out their best.

-Pulao Rice with cumin, Kheema Aloo (Spiced Lamb Mince with Potatoes and Tomato), Murgh ka Korma (Chicken in a velvety nut based curry with no cream), Channa Masala (Chickpeas in a north Indian tomato and onion based curry sauce), Vatana usal (Green peas with chilli and coconut)
+Pulao Rice with peas, Kheema Allo with Egg Curry Chettinad (a south Indian curry with a unique blend of spices), Murgh ka Korma (Chicken in a velvety nut based curry with no cream), Channa Masala (Chickpeas in a north Indian tomato and onion based curry sauce), Vatana usal (Green peas with chilli and coconut)

 Meet at Southall Rail Station at start time (Trains from Paddington or Ealing Broadway - children under 10 go free) Upcoming Course Dates 14 October 2017